Frequently Asked Questions

 (our fiscal sponsor), a registered 501(c)(3).
 Tax ID # 95-4602067

 I am a parent or student interested in starting a Circle of Friends (CoF) chapter, what do I do?
 Please contact Robyn Stack Reagan, CoF Executive Director, at Robyn@CircleoFriends.org, and she will provide you with program information to share with your local school administrators.
-CoF partners with schools at the district level.
+CoF typically partners with schools at the district level.

 Can elementary and middle schools start a chapter?
 Yes, CoF has many successful elementary and middle school chapters.
 CoF is for all grades levels—elementary through high school and helps to smooth the often difficult transition from one school to the next.

 If there is an active chapter at your school, participating in CoF involves meeting a student with special needs once a week at lunch for the entire school year.
 Attendance at special monthly group activities, on or off campus, is encouraged but not required.

 How long does it take to implement CoF?
 School staff typically attend workshops in the spring or early fall.
-Within two months of the first workshop, your chapter will start CoF at lunchtime.
-After two full years, you will have a strong, self-sustained inclusion program that includes lunch groupings and monthly activities on campus and in the community, Student-led Ability Awareness, Bullying Prevention, and other inclusive service learning opportunities positively impact students, educators and community members.
+Within two months of the first workshop, advisors will start CoF at lunchtime.
+Within two years, most schools will develop a student-driven, sustainable inclusion program that includes lunch groupings and monthly activities on campus and in the community, Student-led Ability Awareness, Bullying Prevention, and other inclusive service learning opportunities positively impact students, educators and community members.

 What grade level is CoF for?
 CoF is for elementary, middle and high schools, as well as college campuses.